-Oriental music uses the instruments and melodies of the Middle East.
+Oriental music templates uses the instruments and melodies of the Middle East.

 This music genre is not exclusive to Arabic-speaking countries, Israel, Iran, or Turkey.
 Oriental music has characteristics similar to Greek and Indian music, and its influence reaches over Central Asia, the Caucasus, and from southern Europe to the chalga of Bulgarian folk music.